liugang1234567/Gang-neuron/README.md

 **One important thing:** ResDD can replace the current all ANNs' Neurons (ResDD modules+ One Linear module)!
 ResDD has controllable precision for better generalization capability!

-## Paper 4: EEGG: An analytic brain-computer interface algorithm (IEEE Transactions on Neural Systems and Rehabilitation Engineering,Top Journal in BCI)
+## Paper 4: EEGG: An analytic brain-computer interface algorithm (IEEE Transactions on Neural Systems and Rehabilitation Engineering,Top Journal in BCI，Accepted)

-The first review was completed, the reviewers gave a good evaluation of this article, and the revised manuscript is under review for the second time.

 IEEE preprint：https://doi.org/10.36227/techrxiv.13516145

-DD or ResDD has just been proposed.
-It is possible that you have seen it for the first time.
-If you are interested, you can read related papers.
-If you have any doubts, you can send an anonymous email to communicate with Gang.
-Gang likes to exchange scientific research with others (loving scientific research).
-At the same time, It is welcome to try EEGG in your projects.

-**PS：Because I know too much about it, I have a “mindset”, and I don’t know which details other people don’t understand.
-Welcome everyone to communicate with me.
-If you have any doubts, I will explain them in detail in the manuscript and then submit the modified manuscript to the journal.
-Thank you！